The Structure of Matter: The Basic Particle Model

 • These constituents are mass-less and orbit each other at the speed of light c

-These assumptions solve the problems named above:
+These assumptions solve the problems mentioned above:

-• There is no momentum conflict any longer
+• There is no momentum conflict

 • For a mass-less object the motion at the speed of light is natural.